keithalewis/winsock/README.md

 and enumerations are defined using `enum class` so the C++ type system enforces compatible calls to the socket API.
-A buffer class is provided to isolate the mechanics of providing characters to the send and recv socket calls.
+A buffer class is provided to isolate the mechanics of providing characters to the send and recv socket calls used to write and read data using a socket.

-A client program to send and receive a message using TCP to server `host` listening on `port` looks like this:
+A client program to send and receive a message using the TCP protocol to server `host` listening on `port` looks like this:
 ```C++
 tcp::client::socket s(host, port);  // connect to host on port